Who Are Quick House Sale Companies?

 - Property Solvers management can demonstrate how the company meets our financial and compliance-related obligations with the above trade / regulatory bodies;

-- Property Solvers Area Managers will take the time to fully understand vendors specific circumstances, acting genuinely in their best interests;
+- Property Solvers Sales Managers will take the time to fully understand vendors specific circumstances, acting genuinely in their best interests;

-- Area Managers will not place any undue pressure which restricts a home seller’s ability to make a free and informed choice regarding the sale of a property;
+- Sales Managers will not place any undue pressure which restricts a home seller’s ability to make a free and informed choice regarding the sale of a property;

 - Where required, clients will be given sufficient time to read this Code of Practice before proceeding with the house sale.

 3. Advertising & Marketing

 - Property Solvers marketing practices are legal, honest and truthful;

 - All aspects of the Property Solvers’ marketing strategy adhere to the British Codes of Advertising for sales promotion and direct marketing;

 - Property Solvers marketing activities adhere to General Protection Data Regulations (GDPR);